YassinSabek2k05/YassinSabek2k05/README.md

 I am a Computer Science and Engineering student at the **German University in Cairo (GUC)**.

-I'm currently in my **5th semester**, passionate about building software and learning new technologies.

 ---

 ## 🛠️ Tech Stack